ebullient/ttrpg-convert-cli/docs/templates/pf2e/README.md

+# Pf2eTools templates
  Qute templates for generating content from Pf2eTools data.
 Pathfinder data uses a lot of inline and nested embedding, which creates additional template variants and some special behavior.

 ## References